“You don’t have to burn books to destroy a culture. Just get people to stop reading them.” – Ray Bradbury

 Great work before everything else: Do your most meaningful creative work at the beginning of your day, and leave “reactive work” – like responding to emails and other messages – for later.

-Just like working out at the gym, I started to put my energy into my most significant project first.
+Just like working out at the gym, I put my energy into my most significant project first.
 This helped me prioritize all of my daily projects and leaves me feeling more accomplished… even if I don’t get everything done.
 From home projects to work stuff to hobbies, this is a great principle to follow!

 Jump-start your creativity: Establish “associative triggers” – such as listening to the same music or arranging your desk in a certain way – that tell your mind it’s time to get down to work.